 There are many effective and safer alternatives to toxic chemicals, and more are being developed every day.
 Safer alternatives often use soy, water, mechanical methods, or less hazardous chemicals to end or reduce exposure to toxic chemicals.
 They can help you stay in the same job while still preventing harmful exposures.
 They can also be cost-effective for your employer, especially given the cost of handling and disposing of toxic substances.
-For more information on safer alternatives, see:
+For more information on safer alternatives, visit the Resources section at: